EricGebhart/flickr-fetcher/README.md

  * Image sizes include :small, :medium and :large which preserve aspect ratio.
  * There is a :thumbnail image size of 150x150.
  * Arbitrary sizes of height and width can also be specified.
- * The fetcher, worker and server components could potentially be configured as microservices as a system of components.
-If micro-services, the server might need a way to request new fetches.
+ * The components could potentially be configured to run microservices.
  * The server can request a new fetch with new sizes
  * The server can request new sizes for images already in the database.
  * Image metadata is used as a database which provides many potential possibilities.